haykkh/resulter/README.md

 ![ask demo](demoAsk.gif)

-Or equivilantly by passing arguments when you run resulter:
+Or equivalently by passing arguments when you run resulter:

 ![args demo](demoArgs.gif)